vsariola/sointu/README.md

     spare.
 See [this example](tests/test_oscillat_sample.asm), and this Python [script](scripts/parse_gmdls.py) parses the gm.dls file and dumps the sample offsets from it.
+  - **Unison oscillators**.
+Multiple copies of the oscillator running sligthly detuned and added up to together.
+Great for trance leads (supersaw).
+Unison of up to 4, or 8 if you make stereo unison oscillator and add up both left and right channels.
+See [this example](tests/test_oscillat_unison.asm).

 Future goals
 ------------